Zevas1993/ElectricianApp/README.md

    - Uses specific settings to ensure compatibility with AGP 8.9.0
    - Provides detailed error output if build issues persist

-#### JDK 17 Module Fix
+#### JDK 17 Module Fix (`jdk_module_fix.bat`)
 For Java module system errors with JDK 17 (IllegalAccessError with KAPT):

-1. The project is now configured with proper JVM arguments to work with JDK 17
+1. Open a command prompt in the project directory
+2. Run `jdk_module_fix.bat`
+3. This script:
-2. Added `--add-opens` parameters to allow access to Java compiler internals
+   - Adds JVM arguments to allow access to Java compiler internals
-3. This fix resolves the "superclass access check failed" error with KAPT
+   - Resolves the "superclass access check failed" error with KAPT
+   - Works with the standard KAPT annotation processing

 #### KSP Migration (`ksp_migration_build.bat`)
 Gradual migration from KAPT to Kotlin Symbol Processing (KSP):